po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/04-Career-Connection/README.md

 ![Career Services Logo](./assets/cs_logo.png#right)

 Welcome to another Career Connection!
-And congratulations on completing even more intense material during which jQuery became a new friend.
+And congratulations on completing even more intense material, during which jQuery became a new friend.

 You might come across articles that question whether anyone should still learn jQuery in this day and age.
+Although jQuery was originally developed to do what JavaScript couldn't, by now JavaScript has developed and introduced many of the features that popularized jQuery.

 However, while some folks might regard jQuery as a relic of the early 2000s, many websites around the world still use it.
-In fact, if you search for jQuery on [Indeed.com](https://indeed.com/), you'll find a lot of related jobs!

-Why do people still use jQuery even though much newer technologies are available?
 Companies have invested in jQuery for years, and many still use systems written with it.
-Refactoring these into newer frameworks would be costly, and often unnecessary because the systems work and developers are comfortable with the codebase.
+Refactoring these into newer frameworks would be costly and often unnecessary, because the systems work and the developers are comfortable with the codebase.

-jQuery was originally developed to do what JavaScript couldn't.
-Over the years, however, JavaScript has developed and introduced many of the features that popularized jQuery.
-So a big reason for jQuery's decrease in popularity is simply due to JavaScript's maturity.

 You might ask why, as a new developer, you can't use newer frameworks.
 You can!
 But even if your first development job allows you to write programs using newer frameworks, you might find yourself having to maintain or write new features for legacy jQuery applications.
 Or you might end up working for a company that still actively uses jQuery.